 James Manyika, D.Phil.

-Manyika was appointed by President Obama as vice chair of the Global Development Council at the White House, and by commerce secretaries to the U.S. Commerce Department’s Digital Economy Board of Advisors and the National Innovation Advisory Board.
-He serves on the boards of the Council on Foreign Relations, the MacArthur Foundation, the Hewlett Foundation, and the Markle Foundation, and served as a trustee of the Aspen Institute.
+He was appointed by President Obama to serve as vice chair of the Global Development Council at the White House, and by two US commerce secretaries to the Digital Economy Board and the National Innovation Board.
+He serves on the boards of the Council on Foreign Relations and the Hewlett and MacArthur foundations.

 Manyika is a visiting professor at Oxford’s School of Government and a member of the National Academies of Sciences, Engineering, and Medicine’s Committee on Responsible Computing.
 He serves on the board of the Broad Institute of MIT and Harvard and on advisory boards of research institutes at Stanford, Harvard, Oxford, and Toronto.

 He has been elected a fellow of the American Academy of Arts and Sciences, a distinguished fellow of Stanford’s AI Institute, a distinguished fellow in ethics & AI at Oxford, a visiting fellow of All Souls College, and a fellow of Balliol College, Oxford.
 A Rhodes Scholar, Manyika has a D.Phil., M.Sc., M.A. from Oxford in AI and robotics, mathematics and computer science, a B.Sc. in electrical engineering from the University of Zimbabwe.